-1. TFR Cash (100%) Base Salary, Superannuation and Other Benefits 2 STI (Target is 50% of Performance Options 50% subject to Group EBITDA target Deferred for 1 ye ۷. fixed remuneration) (100%) 50% subject to individual KPIs delivered as Sha Options re - LTI (100% of fixed remuneration for Performance Options 50% subject to NPATA CA AGR Deferred for 3 years 3.
-Group CEO or 75% of fixed remuneration for Executive KMP) (100%) 50% subject to NPATA R Adjusted Capital Emplo delivered as Share Options YEAR 1 УЕЛ AR 2 YEAR 3
+1. TFR Cash (100%) Base Salary, Superannuation and Other Benefits 2 STI (Target is 50% of Performance Options 50% subject to Group EBITDA target Deferred for 1 ye ۷. fixed remuneration) (100%) 50% subject to individual KPIs delivered as Sha Options re 2 LTI (100% of fixed remuneration for Performance Options Deferred for 3 years 5.
+Group CEO or 75% of fixed remuneration for Executive KMP) (100%) 50% subject to NPATA Return on Adjusted Capital Employed delivered as Share Options YEAR 1 УЕЛ AR 2 YEAR 3